romain130492/darknet-ubuntu-22-opencv4/README.md

 ------------

-_ I updated the makeFile to work with openCv4.
+_ I updated the makeFile to work with openCv4. origin branch: d22bbf3

 ```
 make clean